Casepin

 2022 Chesapeake Walmart Shooting

 On the night of November 22, 2022, a mass shooting occurred at a Walmart store in Chesapeake, Virginia.
-Andre Marcus Bing, a night-shift supervisor who had worked at the store for twelve years, shot and killed six co-workers and injured four others before fatally shooting himself.
+Andre Marcus Bing, a night-shift supervisor who had worked at the store for twelve years and was identified by investigators as the gunman, shot and killed six co-workers and injured four others before fatally shooting himself.

 According to accounts pieced together after the attack, Bing purchased a 9mm semi-automatic pistol on the morning of the shooting and practiced with shooting targets that were later found in his truck.
 Police responded to reports of a shooting inside the store at 10:12 p.m.
 Bing first shot a specific co-worker, then entered the breakroom where a routine meeting about overnight responsibilities was underway.
 He interrupted the meeting and shot several people without speaking, then walked the store aisles firing at least ten more shots.
 He was reportedly carrying a written list of employees he intended to target, and a similar list was later found at his home.
 Investigators said Bing continued shooting some victims' bodies after they were down to ensure they were dead, while telling at least one recently hired co-worker to run home, sparing her.